 College of the Desert student education records are maintained in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 and the California Education Code, Sections 76200 et seq and Title 5, Sections 54600, et seq., U.S. Patriot Act; Civil Code 1798.85.
 Written student consent is required for access and release of information defined as educational records in federal and state law as described in College of the Desert Board Policy 5040.
 Get more information about the federal regulation online.

-Students may complete the FERPA Release From to give permission for others to view and access their student records.
+Students may complete the FERPA Release Form to give permission for others to view and access their student records.
 The completed form must be submitted one of the following three ways:

 Students will be notified of their FERPA rights annually by publication in the Schedule Of Classes and the College Catalog.
 Questions regarding annual notification can be directed to Admissions and Records.